Introduction

 Tests

-There are currently three types of tests:
+There are three types of tests:

 - Doc tests, example code in documentation comments which are compiled but not compared.